Annual revenue in billions USD

 Loading revenue data...

-The EV market is projected to experience significant growth in the coming years, driven by increasing consumer adoption and government support for electric vehicles.
+The EV market is projected to experience substantial growth in the coming years, driven by increasing consumer adoption and declining battery costs.
 However, Lucid's focus on the luxury segment limits its access to the broader market opportunity.
-The company's ability to expand its product portfolio and offer more affordable models will be crucial for capturing a larger share of the growing EV market.
+The potential emergence of commoditized robotaxi fleets could further accelerate the decline of internal combustion engine vehicles, but it remains uncertain how Lucid will participate in this evolving market.

 Lucid Group, Inc., a technology company, designs, engineers, manufactures, and sells electric vehicles (EV), EV powertrains, and battery systems.
 It also designs and develops proprietary software in-house for Lucid vehicles.
 The company sells vehicles directly to consumers through its retail sales network and direct online sales, including Lucid Financial Services.
 The company is headquartered in Newark, California.
 Lucid Group, Inc. is a subsidiary of Ayar Third Investment Company....